badaix/snapos/buildroot-external/README.md

-# SnapOS
+# Buildroot based SnapOS
-Snapcast OS is a [Buildroot](https://buildroot.org) based embedded [Linux](https://www.kernel.org) OS for [Snapcast](https://github.com/badaix/snapcast).
+[Buildroot](https://buildroot.org) based embedded [Linux](https://www.kernel.org) OS for [Snapcast](https://github.com/badaix/snapcast).
-There will be configurations for some boards, e.g. the Raspberry Pi 3 with WiFi and audio enabled, as well as packages for Snapcast and its dependencies.
+There are configurations for some boards, e.g. the Raspberry Pi 3 with WiFi and audio enabled, as well as packages for Snapcast and its dependencies.

 ## How-to
  1. [Download](https://buildroot.org/download.html) or [clone](https://github.com/buildroot/buildroot) [Buildroot](https://buildroot.org)